Ronwolffia: History and etymology

 They were only described in 2008, in two studies by Shockey and Anaya (for postcranial elements, assigned to Cf. Peltephilus sp.), and by Kearney and Shockey (for the cranial remains), the last one concerning the future holotype of the genus, YPM VPPU 020700.
 Both studies were the basis of a later study by Shockey in 2017 creating the new genus and species Ronwolffia pacifica for the large peltephilid remains from the formation, while the remaining material was assigned to Peltephilidae sp. indet.

 Ronwolffia was named to honour Ronald Wolff, a member of the Department of Zoology at the University of Florida.
-The species name, pacifica, meaning in Latin "pacific", was given to reflect the new consideration on the alimentation of Peltephilidae.
+The species name, pacifica, meaning in Latin "pacific", reflects the new understanding of peltephilid diets.